gabrielepaoletti/quakepro/docs/source/index.rst

 Features
 --------

-- 📥 **Automated data retrieval:** Seamlessly download seismic waveforms using FDSN web services directly from CSV earthquake catalogs.
+- 📥 **Automated data retrieval:** Seamlessly download seismic waveforms using FDSN web services with multiple methods.
 - ⚙️ **Customized downloads:** Perform detrending, resampling, and response removal to prepare waveforms for analysis.
 - 🔄 **Post-processing:** Apply tapering, filtering *(and more soon...)* to the downloaded waveforms for further refinement and analysis.
 - 📊 **Advanced visualization:** Generate plots of waveforms, spectra, spectrograms *(and more soon...)* to aid in the interpretation and presentation of seismic data.